Gkcloud5/Better-future/Learning/Network/01-Fundamentals/01/Packet Switching.md

 ### What it do:

-* Packet switching is the transfer of small pieces of data across various network
+* Packet switching is the transfer of small pieces of data across various network, these data chunks or packets allow for faster, more efficient data transfer.
+* Each packet have
+	* Packet header
+		* It includes the origin IP address,
+		* the destination IP address,
+		* the number of packets in the entire data file
+		* the sequence number